izzyreal/vmpc-docs/getting_started.rst

 Audio output/input
 ^^^^^^^^^^^^^^^^^^
-VMPC2000XL can function fine on audio output only, so one audio output is the absolute minimum you will need to configure correctly.
+VMPC2000XL can function fine on audio output only, but this is also the absolute minimum you will need to configure correctly.
 Audio input and MIDI in/out can be configured to your liking.

-Note that an audio device needs to be selected, as well as which output channels of this device you want to activate.
+Note that for audio out to work well, an audio device needs to be selected, as well as which output channels of this device you want to activate.
 If your device supports more than 2 mono outputs, VMPC2000XL can make use of them.
 Up to 10 mono outputs can be used simultaneously, congruent with an MPC2000XL that has the M208P 8 output expansion board.

 Up to 2 mono inputs can be activated.
 A single mono input, such as the internal microphone of a MacBook, also works (though VMPC2000XL will treat this single input as a left channel and duplicate it to the right channel).